techpmsap/Leonardo_IOT_ML_PW_2018/Exercise_01/Exercise_01.md

 Below are some of the prerequisites for this exercise.

 * An SAP IoT Service system.
 It will be provided by your instructor
 * A Remote Desktop Connection app to access the remote system.
-It will be provided by your instructor
+Credentials to logon will be provided by your instructor

 ## Steps